kbtony/my-teleprompt/README.md

 * Pytest 6.2.2
 ## Launch
 To run this project,

 Put **run.py** and the **CSV file** containing the program schedule data in the same directory.
-My-teleprompt
-├── run.py
-└── test.csv

 Our program supplies two command-line arguments.
+The first argument is required, it contains the file name of the CSV file.
+The second one, which stores the DateTime, is optional.

+If you want to assign a specified DateTime (in ISO 8601 format including the UTC offset) for querying, run with:
+> $ python3 run.py file_name.csv datetime